The short answer

 - Wipe inside with damp cloth or unscented baby wipe

-Some Frenchies have very deep nose ropes that need 2x daily cleaning.
-After eating wet food or drinking water, wipe immediately.
+Some Frenchies have very deep nose ropes that need twice daily cleaning.
+After eating wet food or drinking water, wipe right away.
 After Calgary winter walks (snow on muzzle), wipe and dry.

-Common error: cleaning only the front-facing surface and missing the inside-fold skin against the muzzle — that's where infections develop.
+Common error: cleaning only the front-facing surface and missing the inside-fold skin against the muzzle.
+That is where infections develop.
 Stretch the rope upward gently to expose the underside skin.

 How do I tell if my Frenchie has skin fold dermatitis?